Fingerprinting

 Can I use the same set of fingerprints for different agencies?

-No. Since criminal history information provided to an agency is confidential and cannot be shared with any other agency unless authorized by law (Penal Code Section 11142), an applicant must be fingerprinted each time he or she applies with another agency for a license or job.
+No. This information is confidential and cannot be shared with any other agency unless allowed by law (Penal Code Section 11142).
+For this reason, an applicant must be fingerprinted each time he or she applies to another agency for a license or job.

 Why does clearance time vary so much?

-Processing time may vary significantly whether or not a criminal record exists.
-To provide the most complete information, a response may be delayed while the DOJ or FBI contacts other agencies for additional data.
+The time varies depending on whether or not a criminal record exists.
+To provide the most complete information, a response may be delayed while the DOJ or FBI contacts other agencies for more data.
 A delay may also occur if a record is temporarily unavailable.
-A delay in processing does not necessarily imply the existence of a criminal record.
+A delay does not necessarily imply a criminal record.

-If you were born in 1945 or before, there will be a delay because those records are not in the electronic system and require a manual review.
+If you were born in 1945 or before, there will be a delay.
+This is because those records are not in the electronic system and require a manual review.
 There may also be a delay if you have recently submitted hard-copy fingerprint cards for another agency.

 Who do I call if my clearance has been delayed?

-Please do not inquire about clearances for at least seven days.
-After seven days, refer questions to your employer or the agency that sent you to be fingerprinted.
-The SCOE staff does not have access to clearance information and the DOJ does not process calls from individual applicants.
-Because the DOJ processes a large number of applicant fingerprint cards (about 4,000 a day!) on very tight schedules, telephone calls from licensing or employing agencies inquiring about the status of fingerprint cards will not be returned before the allowed processing time has elapsed (seven days).
+Please do not ask about clearances for at least seven days.
+After seven days, ask your employer or the agency that sent you to be fingerprinted.
+SCOE staff does not have access to clearance information and the DOJ does not take calls from individual applicants.
+The DOJ goes through a lot—about 4,000 fingerprints — a day.
+For this reason, they cannot return phone calls from licensing or employing agencies before the allowed processing time has elapsed (seven days).

-If you do not get a written response or telephone call within the response times outlined above, please ask your requesting agency to initiate an Applicant Fingerprint Card Follow-up Request, Form BCII 8043.
+If you do not get a written response or phone call within this time frame, please ask your agency to send in an Applicant Fingerprint Card Follow-up Request, Form BCII 8043.

 Who should I contact if I have questions?

-Applicants should contact their respective employing or licensing agencies for information about their applications or fingerprints.
+You should contact your employing or licensing agency for information about applications or fingerprints.

 What does a district/agency need to do to get fingerprint clearances on their employees?